pulp-platform/ri5cy_gnu_toolchain/README.md

 - Riscy_fpu: -march=IMFDXpulpv2 -mhard-float

 - Zeroriscy.
-Compile the toolchain with: -march=IMX
+Compile the toolchain with: -march=IM

 - Microriscy.
-Compile the toolchain with: -march=IMX -m16r
+Compile the toolchain with: -march=IM -m16r

 This option will select the appropriate set of instructions to be used, thus no other RISCV option is needed.